 The last two posts have mentioned the noche de San Juan, when celebratory bonfires are lit, but I had rather thought that that would be enough of the subject for this year.
 After all, the hogueras are lit on the evening of June 23rd, and today they should all be over.

 Sadly, though, someone seems to have got the dates mixed and started un incendio in the middle of the day today.

 The whole afternoon has been accompanied by the screaming sirens of the police and fire brigade, and the thrumming of the helicopters called out to deal with it.

 The fire can’t have been more than half a mile away and the helicopters flew clockwise on a circular route between the incendio and the pantano, with our house somewhere on the circumference.

-The picture on the left shows one of the choppers with a full water sac, while the one on the right is the same one moments later, releasing its load of water on the fire.
+The first of those two pictures shows one of the choppers with a full water sac, while the other is the same one moments later, releasing its load of water on the fire.
 To judge from the reduction in smoke, I think the fire must have been pretty much under control at that stage.